 The 16th Hole. photo courtesy Waste Management Phoenix Open

 The Waste Management Phoenix Open is known for its raucous atmosphere and is the best attended golf event in the world.
 The tournament routinely sees crowds over 150,000-200,000 on any given day.
-Held at the TPC Scottsdale’s Stadium Course, golf fans crowd around the holes complete with numerous grandstands and stadium bleachers.
-In many ways, it is the most fan-friendly event on the PGA Tour.
+The tournament is played at the TPC Scottsdale’s Stadium Course, a Tom Weiskopf and Jay Morrish designed track that features numerous grandstands and stadium bleachers surrounding the holes.
+In many ways, it is the most fan-friendly course and event on the PGA Tour.
 However, the focal point of much of the madness is at hole 16, widely accepted as the loudest hole in golf.

 photo courtesy Getty Images